rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/examples/create-load-balancer.rst

     }

-In the previous examples, you can see that one node (with IP address "50.56.166.100") has been added to your new load balancer with id 5355.
+In the previous examples, you can see that one node (with IP address ``50.56.166.100``) has been added to your new load balancer with id ``5355``.
-You will need the load balancer id for making the List Load Balancer details call in the next section, and you should supply this value wherever you see the field **load\_balancer\_id** in the examples in this guide.
+You need the load balancer id when you use the list load balancer details API operation in the next section.
+You also need to supply the load balancer id in examples that include the ``load_balancer_id`` variable.